apauley/HollingBerries/README.md

 we can use the description just as it is in the csv file.
 Well, the first 31 characters of it anyway.

-### Markup Rules
+## Markup Rules
 * The markup for apples  is 40%.
 * The markup for bananas is 35%.
 * The markup for berries is 55%.
 * The markup for anything else 50%.

+### Premium Produce (tm)
+Some suppliers are dedicated Premium Produce (tm) suppliers.
+The customer has to believe that they are buying something better than usual.
+We do this by making the packaging look nice, and by increasing the price.
+The suppliers already took care of the nice packaging, you now have to make it expensive.
+Anything supplied by a Premium Produce (tm) supplier gets an additional 10% markup, and then the price is rounded up to the nearest Rand.
+For example, if a product costs R25.11 after the extra 10% markup has been applied, you need to round it up to R26.
+The Premium Produce suppliers currently are:
+*   Promise Mashangu (Supplier ID 219)
+*   Karel Visser (Supplier ID 204)

-### Sell-by Dates
+## Sell-by Dates
 * Apples have to be sold 2 weeks after the date of delivery.
 * Bananas have to be sold 5 days after the date of delivery.
 * All other types of fruit has to be sold 1 week after the date of delivery.

+### Supplier Troubles
 One the suppliers, Susan Windler (Supplier ID 32), has been known to deliver fruit that is not quite as fresh as that of the other suppliers.
-Mr. Hollingberry has decided to handle this quietly, by ensuring that the sell-by date for anything delivered by Susan is always 3 days earlier than normal.
+Mr. Hollingberry has decided to handle this quietly, by:
+*   ensuring that the sell-by date for anything delivered by Susan is always 3 days earlier than normal.
+*   making the price R2 less than usual.
+Come to think of it, Togetherness Tshabalala (Supplier ID 101), also needs to be on this list.

 ### Product Codes
 * Fruit has product codes ranging from 1000 to 1999.